SidonTheTroll/Erstes-Jahr/Biology/misc-notes/MiscNotes.md

 Carbon monoxide is a very poisonous gas for human beings.
 Its concentration of 600 ppm induces coma; increase to 800 ppm results in death.

 MSG, Nicotine and food coloring should be avoided at all costs because they release dopamine and the person wants more of it.
 After a long time of consumpion, this results in cancer, diabetes and other diseases.

+Second hand smoking is as harmful as first hand smoking because it passively affects the person even if they have never smoked.

+Drugs can't be detected from blood most of the time.
+So that's why tests are usually done by urine because the kidneys filter the blood and there's a concentration of the drug in the blood that can be easily detected.